 - Harming yourself or having thoughts about harming yourself (including suicidal thoughts)

-While taking cabotegravir, it is important to keep all of your appointments with your health care provider.
+While using cabotegravir, it is important to keep all of your appointments with your health care provider.

 What is cabotegravir?

-Cabotegravir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the short-term treatment of HIV infection in adults who meet certain requirements, as determined by a health care provider.
-Cabotegravir is always used with the HIV medicine rilpivirine (brand name: Edurant).
+- For the short-term treatment of HIV infection in adults and adolescents 12 years of age and older who weigh at least 77 lb (35 kg) and who meet certain requirements, as determined by a health care provider.
+When used for HIV treatment, cabotegravir is always used with the HIV medicine rilpivirine (brand name: Edurant).

-What should I tell my health care provider before taking cabotegravir?
+What should I tell my health care provider before using cabotegravir?

-Before taking cabotegravir, tell your health care provider:
+Before using cabotegravir, tell your health care provider:

 - If you are allergic to cabotegravir or any other medicines.

-- If you have ever had liver problems.
+- If you have ever had problems, including (HBV) or (HCV).